Everyone on the team always went that extra mile and showed such kindness and thoughtfulness throughout this lengthy, difficult time.

 - Step 6: Prepare Estate Accounts

 - Step 7: Deal with the tax affairs of the estate relating to the period up until the date of death and the period of administration

 - Step 8: Arrange distributions to beneficiaries and the transfer of assets.

 A number of disbursements/associated costs are likely to be incurred during estate administration.
-These are quoted exclusive of VAT which is currently 20%:
+These are quoted exclusive of VAT at the prevailing rate: